 How to use Shea Butter for Skin/Hair

-Start your healthy routine with this amazing ingredient by using it just raw or trying out skincare products that contains shea butter.
-You can apply shea butter just on your skin and gently massaging it until it gets absorbed.
-It is advised to apply shea butter into skin during night-time as it helps to better absorb and repair skin making you look youthful and plump.
-If you are looking forward to apply shea butter for your frizzy and dry hair, try to apply on ends and scalp to rejuvenate and add shine.
+Start your healthy routine with this amazing ingredient today!
+By using it just raw or trying out skincare products that contains shea butter.
+As it helps to better absorb and repair skin making you look youthful and plump.
+If you are looking forward to apply shea butter for your frizzy and dry hair;8 try to apply on ends and scalp to rejuvenate and add shine.
 Let it be for 30 minutes and wash it off for shiny hairs.

-If you are looking for skincare infused with shea butter, try Inveda’s skincare range which is curated with naturally-derived ingredients and solution driven formulations backed with ancient Ayurveda practice so that you can avail benefits by uplifting your lifestyle with natural products.
+If you are looking for skincare infused with shea butter, try Inveda’s skincare range which is curated with naturally-derived ingredients.
+With solution driven formulations backed with ancient Ayurveda practice so that you can uplift your lifestyle with natural products.

-Shea butter is high in important nutrients that may improve your complexion and make you glow from the inside out.
-Although shea butter is generally suitable for all skin types, many products using shea butter incorporate additional ingredients for best results.
-Shea butter is widely regarded as a safe and effective moisturizer with several additional advantages, including the reduction of skin irritation and the look of ageing.
+Shea butter for body is high in important nutrients that may improve your complexion and make you glow from the inside out.
+Although shea butter is generally suitable for all skin types, many products using shea butter & additional ingredients for best results.
 The choice between refined and unrefined shea butter is primarily a matter of personal preference.
 However, while refined shea butter is hydrating, it is well advised to use products which are made with the ingredient and give benefits as same as using raw ingredient.